WiseHorror/Gogma-Artian-Roll-Planner/README.md

 index.html
 ```

-In the mod, enable **Show web calculator values**, press **Calculate full
-plan**, then press **Export web calculator values**.
+In the mod, press **Calculate full plan**, then use **Export web calculator
+values** in the **Export** section.
 The mod writes:

 ```text
 <Monster Hunter Wilds>/reframework/data/Gogma Artian Roll Planner/GogmaWebCalculatorValues.json
 ```

-Paste that file's contents into the web page's import box to reuse the same
+Import that file on the web page by selecting it, dragging it onto the import
+box, pasting the file, or pasting its JSON text.
+The web calculator then reuses
-seed, counters, recipe, and targets outside the game.
+the same seed, counters, recipe, and targets outside the game.

 ## Base Artian Results